hashicorp/vault-action/README.md

 This action uses GitHub Action's built-in masking, so all variables will automatically be masked (aka hidden) if printed to the console or to logs.
 **This only obscures secrets from output logs.** If someone has the ability to edit your workflows, then they are able to read and therefore write secrets to somewhere else just like normal GitHub Secrets.

+## Normalization

+To make it simpler to consume certain secrets as env vars, if no Env/Output Var Name is specified `vault-action` will replace and `.` chars with `__`, remove any other non-letter or number characters.
+If you're concerned about the result, it's recommended to provider an explicit Output Var Key.